 Documents include a Primary Information paper, Background paper, Preliminary report, Interim report, Progress report and a Project Summary paper.
 This study format — a robust detailed review and strategic presentation for improvements in historic and low-income urban spaces — was replicated throughout the Unit, CUDS and I2UD’s later work.

-See below: Photography Galleries of Lahore, Pakistan: Photography of the Walled City of Lahore — including streetscapes, housing exterior and interiors, and historic architecture in the Walled City.
-Photography taken for the Unit’s study, later used as case study material, and curated within Dr. Serageldin’s slide collection.
+See below: Photograph Galleries of Lahore, Pakistan: Photographs of the Walled City of Lahore — including streetscapes, housing exterior and interiors, and historic architecture in the Walled City.
+Photographs taken for the Unit’s study, later used as case study material, and curated within Serageldin’s slide collection.

 [Excerpt: Overview of the Walled City of Lahore, Primary Information Paper, Page 9-14]